Concepts

 The one exception to this might be a block producer delaying the witnessing of certain deposits by not including vote transactions in the block that they get to produce, thus excluding the swap as well, but there is no clear way to extract value by doing this.
 It would also be very easy to spot this behaviour, and solutions to prevent or penalise this are not hard to imagine.

-This MEV protection is one of the many benefits of running a DEX in an application-specific environment.
+This inherent MEV protection is one of the many benefits of running a DEX in an application-specific environment.
 This level of control and purpose-driven design is only possible when the consensus itself is customisable.

 Liquidity Frontrunning-as-a-Service (JIT Liquidity)